retaildevcrews/ngsa/IaC/PnP/monitoring/aks/online/aks_secure_baseline/ngsa-memory-with-crd/README.md

 ```

 Adding this configuration can be done manually (`kubectl edit`) or via a pre-configured configmap yaml file.
 The preconfigured yaml file is not provided because the config might be different and applying haphazardly it would delete the previous configmap.

+> *Finding the configmap for Traefik:*
+>
+> If the deployment was created following [Pnp CAF](https://github.com/retaildevcrews/caf-terraform-landingzones-starter/tree/main/enterprise_scale/construction_sets/aks/online/aks_secure_baseline) then there would be one Traefik configmap (traefik-ingress-config) under `a0008` namespace.
+Edit the configmap with `kubectl edit cm traefik-ingress-config`.